-How do I contact the Residential Housing Office?
+How do I contact the Housing and Residence Life Office?

-The central housing office is located on the ground floor of Chubb Hall (060).
+The central housing office is located in The Living Learning Center room 215.
 Office hours are from 8:00 a.m. -5 p.m.
 Monday-Friday, with special holiday and move-in hours.

 South Green Office: 740.597.7468